hackle/blogger/src/raw/foldr-in-foldl.md

 I am glad that I was never in such an interview as it took me quite a while to figure this out (with a fair bit of googling).

-Called `reduce` in Javascript, or `aggregate` in Linq, In my opinion `fold` is one of the most useful concepts in day-to-day programming (and definitely not just for functional style programming).
+Called `reduce` in Javascript, or `aggregate` in Linq, in my opinion `fold` is one of the most useful concepts in day-to-day programming (and definitely not just for functional style programming).
 Getting a better understanding of `fold` certainly won't hurt.

 ## `foldl` vs `foldr`

-Given the below types, one can end up with two different implementations.
+Given the below type, one can come up with two different implementations.

 ```Idris
 myFold : (f: elem -> acc -> acc) -> (init: acc) -> (xs: List elem) -> acc